JaspreetKhela/service-robot/README.md

     * **Firefox Compatibility Comments**: This feature is not compatible in this browser.
   * **Feature 4**: [Modernnizr](https://modernizr.com/), http://mobilehtml5.org/
     * **Code Line Number**: This feature can be found on line 3 in the 'modernizr-custom.js' file.
-    * **Description**: Modernizr is a small piece of JavaScript code that automatically detects the availability of next-generation web technologies in your user's browsers.
+    * **Description**: Modernizr is a small piece of JavaScript code that automatically detects the availability of next-generation web technologies in the user's browsers.
     * **Google Chrome Compatibility Comments**: This feature is fully compatible in this browser.
     * **Safari Compatibility Comments**: This feature is fully compatible in this browser.
     * **Firefox Compatibility Comments**: This feature is fully compatible in this browser.
   * **Feature 5**: [Hammer.js](https://hammerjs.github.io/)
-    * **Code Line Number**: This feature can be found on line 6 in the 'hammer.min.js' file
+    * **Code Line Number**: This feature can be found on line 6 in the 'hammer.min.js' file.
     * **Description**: This feature adds touch capabilities to the form for enhanced interaction capabilities on touch-enabled mobile devices.
     * **Google Chrome Compatibility Comments**: This feature is fully compatible in this browser.
     * **Safari Compatibility Comments**: This feature is fully compatible in this browser.
     * **Firefox Compatibility Comments**: This feature is fully compatible in this browser.
   * **Feature 6**: [Bootstrap Form Container](https://getbootstrap.com/docs/4.0/getting-started/browsers-devices/)
-    * **Code Line Number**: Line 26 in the 'index.html' file
+    * **Code Line Number**: This feature can be found on line 26 in the 'index.html' file
     * **Description**: This form collects in-store user feedback so that retailers can improve their customers' shopping experiences.
     * **Google Chrome Compatibility Comments**: This feature is fully compatible in this browser.
     * **Safari Compatibility Comments**: This feature is fully compatible in this browser.